gospel-desk/www.logstown.com/2024/i-believe-in-the-church/index.md

 Desk email list, for example, are not Orthodox.
 Certainly most of the world to whom a public blog is available are not Orthodox.

-I whole-heartedly believe the Orthodox Church’s scandalous identification of itself with the one, holy, catholic, and apostolic Church of the Nicene Creed, exclusive of other bodies.
+I whole-heartedly believe the Orthodox Church’s identification of itself with the one, holy, catholic, and apostolic Church of the Nicene Creed, exclusive of other bodies.
 I also want to be gracious, kind, and meek.
 I don’t want to be argumentative, especially online.
 I want to share fellowship with my